-At present, water supply volumes serving Piltown-Fiddown are inadequate to cater for further development.
-Kilkenny County Council is currently in the process of upgrading and augmenting the existing Mooncoin Regional Water Supply Scheme which will have a positive impact on the Piltown/Fiddown water supply scheme.
+At present, water supply volumes serving Piltown-Fiddown are inadequate to meet further development.
+Kilkenny County Council is in the process of augmenting and upgrading the existing Mooncoin Regional Water Supply Scheme which will have a positive impact on the Piltown-Fiddown water supply scheme.
 The upgrade of the Mooncoin Regional Water Supply scheme is set to take place over 3 phases of works.
-Currently works are being undertaken for phase 1.
-The works as part of phase 1 will relieve pressure on parts of the existing water supply scheme serving Fiddown and allow for small amounts of further development, and is due to be complete in the third quarter of 2010.
+Currently works are being undertaken for phase 1 and are due to be completed in the third quarter of 2010.
 Further upgrading of the water supply will be dependent on phases 2-3 of the Mooncoin Regional Water Supply scheme, a date has not been finalised as yet for these works to commence.

-In addition the Piltown- Fiddown water supply scheme will be included in the request for funding under the Water Services Investment Program for upgrading works.
+In addition the Piltown-Fiddown water supply scheme will be included in the request for funding under the Water Services Investment Program for upgrading works.